massimobonanni/mslearn-azure-developer/instructions/azure-api-mgmt/01-api-mgmt-import-api.md

 lab:
     topic: Azure API Management
     title: 'Import and configure an API'
-    description: 'TBD'
+    description: 'Learn how to import, publish, and test an API that conforms to the OpenAPI specification.'
 ---

 # Import and configure an API

-In this exercise, you import and configure the backend settings.
+In this exercise, you import and configure the backend settings of an API.

 Tasks performed in this exercise: